dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 "leaf" elements like `<input>` or `<select>`.
 So the practical situations in which this matters are unlikely to ever come up in practice.

-Of course Chrome is only one browser, and others may use more inherited properties or some user / tools may expressly customize their UA stylesheet with more inherited properties where this might be more of a practical issue.
+Of course, Chrome is only one browser, and others may use more inherited properties or some users / tools may expressly customize their UA stylesheet with more inherited properties where this might be more of a practical issue.

 ## Non-UA Inherited Properties